marooncn/Defect-Detection-Classifier/README.md

 * transfer Learning(VGG16)

       Use VGG16 to extract features as input of a simple network that consists of a fully-connected layer.
+* Neural Network Search

+      Use NNS to search a best network.
+* gcForest

+      Use deep forest(Only cascade forest structure/With multi-grained forests) to train the ensemble classifier.
 ### Result

 |                classifier                  |   accuracy   |